Animeshz/archives-public/kotlin-promise/README.md

 ```

 ### done vs then
-There are two methods in a promise and if you are new to this concept there maybe so many confusions regarding this.

 The `then()` is used for chaining of operations (generally, asynchronous). `then()` returns PromiseInterface with resolving/rejecting value that have returned from last member of chain

 The `done()` is used for stopping the chain fixing the last consumer.
 There is no return value of done, hence you can no longer be able to attach another consumer to the chain.